yastn/yastn/docs/source/tensor/init.rst

 Copying and cloning with autograd
 ---------------------------------

-See examples at :ref:`examples/tensor/init:clone, detach or copy tensors`.
+See examples at :ref:`examples/tensor/init:Clone, detach, or copy tensors`.

 YASTN follows the semantics of PyTorch with regards to creating differentiable *clones* or non-differentiable *copies* of symmetric